 A Timely and Important Reference

 The Swiss historian Jean Jacques Babel has estimated that the 5,500 years or so of recorded history have witnessed a meager total of 292 years of peace, and few of those were ever so storied as the years of conflict.
-This is more apparent now than ever before, as the war with Iraq leads people to examine the nearly continuous conflicts that have occurred in the Middle East for thousands of years.
+This is more apparent now than ever before, as recent events lead people to examine the nearly continuous conflicts that have occurred in the Middle East for thousands of years.
 War is one of the most important topics of study—without looking at past mistakes, accomplishments, and endeavors, humankind will never learn how to live in peace.